 Datacenter proxy pools are widely used for:

-Cheap proxies are well suited if you:
+Cheap proxies work well when you:

 (Upward cluster: Affordable & Cheap Proxies – Bulk Datacenter Proxies for Scale)